TrudAX/denistrunin-blog/src/draft/performance-examples1Ax2012/index.md

 ### Waiting time for batch tasks

+Original client complain was that integration very slow.
+During the analysis

 There is some old recommendation on the Internet that when you setup an AX batch server you should allocate only several threads per CPU core.
 In this case batch server was setup with 32 threads and such low setting caused batch execution delays(as there were no free threads available).
 To identify such problems, I created a SQL [query](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/DelayedBatchTasks.txt ) that compares batch job "Planned execution start time" with the "Actual start time".
 It is not good if you see some differences between these numbers.

 ![Batch delays](BatchDelays.png)